-The first step is to read the Public Finance Review article I've linked to on the syllabus under the "Handouts" section.
+Begin by reading the Public Finance Review article I've linked to on the syllabus under the "Handouts" section.
 Broadly, these are the terms of reference for the first part of this project, with the exception that the paper will probably be a little shorter than a full-length manuscript given the time constraints of the semester.
 That means that your first task is to replicate the author's findings with the original data.